Ichi the Witch: Publication

 Written by Osamu Nishi and illustrated by Shiro Usazaki, the series began serialization in Weekly Shōnen Jump on September 9, 2024.
-It is Usazaki's first major work since her previous work, Act-Age, was canceled due to its writer getting arrested.
+It is Usazaki's first major work since her previous work, Act-Age, was canceled due to its writer's arrest.
 The first tankōbon volume was released on January 4, 2025.
-As of October 3, 2025, five volumes have been released.
+As of July 3, 2026, nine volumes have been released.

 Viz Media and Manga Plus are publishing the series in English simultaneously with its Japanese release.